insidewhy/cc.loader/README.md

   // most modules and/or projects.
   cc.set('friend.root.favourite', 'cat');

-  // You can populate any namespace from a module if you want. cc.set('friendly.Root.SayingsOf', { cat: 'meow', dog: 'woof' });
+  // Namespaces other than the associated namespace can be populated. cc.set('friendly.Root.SayingsOf', { cat: 'meow', dog: 'woof' });

   // The namespace elements defined in this module will be available to the